Best Foods for Hot Weather

 Did you know that there are certain foods that are good to eat when it is hot, just as there are foods that you should probably steer clear of?
-Hydrating foods are a must as we take on the hot Texas summers.
+Hydrating foods are essential as we face the hot Texas summers.
 Hydrating foods include many fruits and vegetables that are great to snack on during hot weather.
-Foods like watermelon and strawberries are 92% water, and pineapples and oranges are 87% water, followed by blackberries, blueberries, and plums, which are 85% water.
-Cantaloupe, which is full of vitamins A and C and a compound called adenosine, is 90% water.
-Each of these delicious fruits can help keep you hydrated while battling the summer heat.
+Foods like watermelon and strawberries are composed of approximately 92% water, while pineapples and oranges contain around 87% water.
+Additionally, blackberries, blueberries, and plums are made up of approximately 85% water.
+Cantaloupe, which is rich in vitamins A and C and a compound called adenosine, is approximately 90% water.
+Each of these delicious fruits can help keep you hydrated as you battle the summer heat.

 Cucumbers, radishes, and spinach are great vegetables for staying hydrated.
-Each is over 90% water and loaded with vitamins that your body needs, especially in the heat.
+Each is over 90% water and rich in vitamins that your body needs, especially during the heat.

 A bowl of soup is probably not the first thing that you think of eating when temperatures are hovering around 100 degrees, but maybe it should be.
-Soup is a great way to replenish liquids.
-Also, if you opt for a spicy soup or chili, your nervous system senses the rise in temperature and triggers eccrine glands that release sweat.
+Soup is a great way to replenish your body’s fluids.
+Additionally, if you opt for a spicy soup or chili, your nervous system senses the rise in temperature and triggers the eccrine glands to release sweat.
 Sweating will help cool you down.

 Foods to Avoid when it Is Hot

-Foods like mangoes, artichokes, and asparagus are known as diuretics.
-Diuretics means that they flush water out of the body.
+Foods like mangoes, artichokes, and asparagus are known to be diuretic.
+Diuretics help flush water out of the body.
 When it is hot outside, the name of the game is hydration.
-Eating foods that decrease the amount of water in the body is bad.
+Eating foods that dehydrate the body is detrimental.

-You may also want to avoid eating large meals, especially if they consist of lots of red meat.
-Red meat is packed with protein, and it takes more energy to digest protein.
-Digestion creates heat in a process known as thermogenesis, which raises your core temperature.
+You may also want to avoid eating large meals, especially those consisting of a lot of red meat.
+Red meat is rich in protein, and it requires more energy to digest.
+Digestion generates heat through a process known as thermogenesis, which increases your core temperature.

 Non-hydrating Food Choices